StreetScout

 Where is Alberta?

-Alberta is a suburb of Queensland, Australia.
+Alberta is a suburb of Queensland, Australia, in the Banana local government area.

 What is the population of Alberta?